b-brebion/android-mnist-digits-recognition/README.md

-# AndroidMNISTNumberRecognition
+#  Android MNIST Digits Recognition
 Android application that recognize MNIST Handwritten Digits.
 This is using a Convolutional Neural Network (CNN) model I made and trained with [PyTorch](https://pytorch.org/).

 ## Download
 - You can clone the latest release of this repo using the following command and then open the project in [Android Studio](https://developer.android.com/studio).
 You will then have the possibility to compile the app and launch it on your own Android device or on an emulator.
 ```
-git clone https://github.com/BenoitBrebion/AndroidMNISTNumberRecognition.git -b v1.3.0
+git clone https://github.com/BenoitBrebion/android-mnist-digits-recognition.git -b v1.3.0
 ```

-- Or you can directly download the latest APK file available in the [Releases](https://github.com/BenoitBrebion/AndroidMNISTNumberRecognition/releases) tab and run it on your Android device.
+- Or you can directly download the latest APK file available in the [Releases](https://github.com/BenoitBrebion/android-mnist-digits-recognition/releases) tab and run it on your Android device.

 ## Model
 ```